-Luke followed Larry into their kitchen.
+Luke followed Larry into the kitchen.
 Larry indicated the compact device sitting on the kitchen bench, directly beneath their wall-mounted telephone.

 Luke examined the answering machine closely.
 ‘It looks like this model doesn’t use those mini cassettes...’
 Luke said.

-Larry nodded and smiled.
+Larry grinned.
 ‘No…no...you’re correct...’
-Larry grinned.
+Larry said.
 ‘The technology has advanced since they were last used, Detective,’ he said.
 ‘No, this uses an internal memory drive or something like that to store the messages.’

 Luke’s eyebrows lifted suddenly.
 ‘Store the messages…?’ he repeated as a question.

 Larry nodded once again.
 ‘That’s right…unless you actually delete the message, it is saved to the machine by default.’

 Luke motioned towards the machine.
 ‘Maybe Linda’s call is on there in the stored memory,’ Luke said.

 Larry shook his head.
 ‘When we receive a call this little red light here…’ he touched the top of the machine, ‘Blinks to let us know we have a missed call.
 We didn’t have any missed calls when we came home Saturday night.’